Zooey Deschanel's "Elf" Role Almost Went To Someone Else

 Prior to Elf, Deschanel appeared in 2000’s Almost Famous and 2003’s All the Real Girls, and she had been auditioning for another movie when she was asked to come in for Jovie.
 That other movie, in fact, is the reason for her blonde hair.
-“What is funny is I had dyed my hair for a screen test for a movie that never happened,” she said.
+“What is funny is I had dyed my hair for a screen test for a movie that never happened,” she continues.
 “I had a meeting for Elf while I was blonde, and I asked them if I could dye my hair back brown.
 They said, ‘No, we want you to look the way you did in your audition.'”

-We have to wonder if she would have gotten the role if she had shown up with brown hair, but we’re glad things worked out the way they did.
+We have to wonder if she would have gotten the role if she had shown up with brown hair, but we’re glad things worked out the way they did!

 Can you imagine anyone else in the role of Jovie?
 Let us know @BritandCo.